Widowed Support Groups

 It gave me hope again

 ‘After my late partner Nathan died in 2018, I felt so isolated in my grief, despite having strong support from my family and community.
-So four months after Nathan’s death, I founded the WA Young Widowed Support Group – an online support group with face-to-face catch ups.
+So four months after Nathan’s death, I founded the Grief Connect® Young Widowed Support Group – an online support group with in-person catch ups.
 The connections with other widowed people were life changing.
 I realised that “I was not alone” in my grief, and that there were other people who had survived, were thriving and living with joy in their life.’
+The Over 55s group extends that support to all widowed people.
+By joining our groups, no widowed person grieves alone are surrounded by others who “get it”.